syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% highlight c# %}
 private void FontSettings_SubstituteFont(object sender, SubstituteFontEventArgs args) {
-    //Sets the alternate font as stream when a specified font is not installed in the production environment if (args.OriginalFontName == "Arial")
-        args.AlternateFontStream = new FileStream("Arial.ttf", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+    //Sets the alternate font when a specified font is not installed in the production environment if (args.OrignalFontName == "Arial Unicode MS" && args.FontStyle == FontStyle.Regular) args.AlternateFontStream =  new FileStream("Arial.TTF" ,FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+	else
+	    args.AlternateFontName = "Times New Roman";
 }
 {% endhighlight %}

 {% highlight vb.net %}
 Private Sub SubstituteFont(ByVal sender As Object, ByVal args As SubstituteFontEventArgs)
-    'Sets the alternate font as stream when a specified font is not installed in the production environment If args.OriginalFontName = "Arial" Then
-        args.AlternateFontStream = new FileStream("Arial.ttf", FileMode.Open, FileAccess.Read, FileShare.ReadWrite)
+    'Sets the alternate font when a specified font is not installed in the production environment If args.OrignalFontName = "Arial Unicode MS" && args.FontStyle == FontStyle.Regular Then args.AlternateFontStream = New FileStream("Arial.TTF" ,FileMode.Open, FileAccess.Read, FileShare.ReadWrite)
+    Else
+	    args.AlternateFontName = "Times New Roman"
     End If
 End Sub
 {% endhighlight %}